In Search Of Yummy-ness

 • Wash and dry your chestnuts.

-• Place chestnuts on a cutting board.
-Use a sharp knife to carefully cut a slit or an "x" into the flat side of each chestnut.
+• Place chestnuts flat side down on a cutting board.
+Use a sharp knife to carefully cut a slit or an "x" into the top of each chestnut, or use a chestnut scoring tool.

 • Place scored chestnuts in a single layer on a baking tray, with the x facing up.